celediel/Morrowind-MoreAttentiveGuards/README.md

     * When the guard gets bored of following the player
     * When coming to the aid of an unwanted player who is attacked unprovoked

+Both text and voice dialogues are available.
+#### Text ####

-Open dialogue/text.lua to edit the dialogues.
+Open dialogue/text.lua to edit the text dialogues.
 I'm no writer so they're probably bad, but the framework is there for the dialogues to be easily edited or translated.

 To add a new language add something like this to dialogues.lua: